Best Winter Holiday Destinations in Romania [2023 Update]

 What I want to say is that the best summer destinations in Romania will not be the same as the best ones for the cold season.

 And you need a bit of a local’s perspective to know exactly what to visit for a perfect stay during the winter.
-So let’s get this started!
+So after this lengthy intro, let’s jump straight into the best places to visit in Romania in winter.

-In my definition, a winter holiday destination in Romania is one of the best if, besides stunning sights or fun activities, it offers a special, unique experience that you could never find during the summer season.
+In my definition, a winter holiday destination in Romania is one of the best if, besides stunning sights or fun activities, it offers a special, unique experience that you could never find during the summer season (or another time of the year)

 It may be a winter sport, it may be a better sight or it may be a special Christmas fair in the country.
-But I don’t want to give you all the spoilers already, so I’m going to stop here.
+But I don’t want to give you all the spoilers already, so I’m going to stop here and present each destination below.

 1. Sibiu